 Gifts and toys should inspire joy, not cause injuries.
-More than a quarter of a million children were seriously injured in toy-related incidents in 2017.
+Many children are seriously injured in toy-related incidents each year.
 Avoid safety hazards while gifting with these tips from the American Academy of Pediatrics and the U.S. Consumer Product Safety Commission: